SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 "Sure!"

 The trio follows behind Pinkie as she leads them down the dotted line.
 They all stop as the path splits before them.
 After holding a vote, they decide to take the right path.
-As they travel down their new route,
+As they travel down their new route, they run into a long line of sleeping ponies.
+Pinkie looks at the map, then back at the ponies.

+"The line is right where they're sleeping; we have to go over," Pinkie says before she hops over each of the sleeping ponies one at a time.
+The Cutie Mark Crusaders follow behind her, doing the same.

 The path rejoins as they get close to the water.
 Pinkie leads them slightly into the water, where she sighs in relief as the cool water works wonders for her.
 Pinkie prances along the path in the water, enjoying the water splashing her.